OpenIndiana/oi-docs/docs/handbook/getting-started.md

 Upon the initial installation of OpenIndiana onto your system, a boot environment is created.
 Use the `beadm`<sup>1M</sup> utility to administer additional boot environments on your system.

-The `beadmn` utility is designed to work in concert with the ZFS file system and the IPS package manager.
+The `beadm` utility is designed to work in concert with the ZFS file system and the IPS package manager.

 ### Why use multiple boot environments?